BChow5/BChow5.github.io/templates/cloudinit_guide.md

 6. Select **Arch Linux** in the Distribution dropdown menu
 2. Select **San Francisco 3** in the Choose a Datacenter Region Section
-	-  We choose San Francisco 3 as our data center in the example because it is the closest to our location
+	-  You chose San Francisco 3 as the data center in the example because it is the closest to our location
 3. Click **Upload Image** to finish
 <br>

 ### Setting up Cloud-Init

 Cloud-init will allow you to set up a server with some initial configurations.
-For this guide, the example includes packages in the cloud-init configuration that are some examples of commonly used packages (DigitalOcean, 2022).
+For this guide, the example includes packages in the cloud-init configuration that are some examples of commonly used packages

 <br>

 1. Copy and run the following code to create your cloud-config.yaml file